Ejhfast/docs/en-us/node/network-protocol.md

 Antshares adopts a P2P network structure, in which nodes can communicate with each other through TCP/IP protocol.
 In this structure, there are two different types of nodes: peer node and validating node (referred to as Bookkeepers in the Antshares Whitepaper).
 Peer nodes can broadcast, receive and transfer transactions or blocks, while validating node can create blocks.

-The network protocol of AntShares is roughly similar to bitcoin’s, however, data structure such as blocks or transactions is quite different.
+The network protocol of AntShares is roughly similar to bitcoin’s, however, data structures such as blocks or transactions are quite different.

 Convention
 ----